reyhermanses/mono-repo-ebuddy/apps/backend-repo/README.md

 ## Getting Started

-First, run the development server:
+First, if you wants to run partialy here's the development server:

 ```bash
 npm run dev